Ian Howfield

-Early life and college career
+Early life and college

-Howfield graduated from Columbine High School 1984, then attended Midwestern State University in Wichita Falls, Texas from 1984 to 1985 on a Soccer Scholarship.
+Howfield was born in Watford, England, the son of former NFL placekicker Bobby Howfield.
+Howfield moved to the United States when he was six years old.
+He graduated from Columbine High School in 1984, then attended Midwestern State University in Wichita Falls, Texas from 1984 to 1985 on a soccer scholarship.
 He transferred to the University of Tennessee in 1986 to begin his placekicking career, graduating in 1988.